Chiya207/Flipkart-Clon/README.md

 # Flipkart-Clon
-Create A Flipkart Clon Using HTML, CSS, JAVASCRIPT
+Create A Flipkart Clon Using HTML, CSS